 As noted above, we receive far more applications than we can accept per year.
 The selection process is very competitive and acceptance rates are approximately 2-3%.

 Documents are submitted directly to the Department and are kept on file until the application is complete.
-Students should apply on-line (see section 3. below) and forward their documents to the Department.
-Incoming documents are scanned and posted on "Red Folders" (our departmental application database) for faculty to review.
+Students should apply on-line (see section 3. below).

 If requested by faculty, an interview can be arranged or a potential supervisor can contact the student directly.

-For acceptance in a graduate program at McMaster University, prospective students should first enroll on-line by visiting the following URL:
+For acceptance in a graduate program at McMaster University, prospective students should complete their application online by visiting the following URL:

-When you decide to apply, please inform Barb Reuter at email@example.com to provide assistance if required.
-Attachments are to be submitted in PDF format to your application in Mosaic.
+If you require any assistance with your application, please contact the Graduate Administrator at email@example.com if required.
+Attachments are to be uploaded in PDF format to your application.

 These attachments include: